openx/mobile-ios-sdk-doc/info/ios-sdk-deeplinkplus.md

 Processing traditional deep-links requires opening up blank browser windows, redirecting users multiple times, and sometimes breaking down completely.
 Additionally, buyers would lack analytics around when primary URLs worked versus when fallback URLs were required.

 Deep Link+ provides a premium user experience while letting advertisers scale retargeting campaigns with accurate analytics.

-The new deeplinking format enables buyers to submit a primary URL, fallback URL, primary tracking URL, and fallback tracking URL.
+The new deeplinking format enables buyers to submit:

+ * primary URL
+ * fallback URL
+ * primary tracking URL
+ * fallback tracking URL

 And since Deep Link+ is built into the SDK, there is no need to pop up browser windows and re-directs that deteriorate the user experience.

 ## Support